Why customer experience is vital & how to use data for your CX strategy

 Each department could be focused on specific channels and touch points that they own, which could be predisposed to certain feedback or issues that could drive positive or negative customer sentiment.

 For instance, Customer Support teams are more prone to face negative customer sentiment.
 This is simply based on the nature of their organizational function and the reality that customers reach out to Customer Support when they have issues, not when they are satisfied.

 On the other hand, we have social media that is an even bigger playground for direct and indirect consumer feedback that MarComm teams can leverage.

 Sample Talkwalker insights - visualize customer data across channels

 Great CX comes with a customer-focused approach and this begins with getting to know your customers inside and out.
 Starting from understanding the issues that matter to them and spotting emerging trends that influence consumer behavior.
 Then, by combining data from your first-party sources (e.g., customer support, surveys) and online sources (e.g., social media, reviews), you will get a holistic view – a single source of truth for your brand.

-Customer data+ helps companies understand and analyze customer conversations at scale across all data sources to be able to make data driven business decisions.
+Consumer intelligence helps companies understand and analyze customer conversations at scale across all data sources to be able to make data-driven business decisions.